 "The trick," says Mollie Katzen, author of the classic The New Moosewood Cookbook (Ten Speed Press, 2000), "is to turn healthier ingredients into a sensual experience- that way, they become comfort foods."
 With a little expert advice, it's easy to put a healthy twist on old favorites.

 Think about the foods that push your buttons: What are you most likely to grab, order, or pop in the microwave when the comfort craving strikes?
 For many, it's food that's easy to prepare or ready to eat.
 Potato chips, for example, topped the list in a recent Cornell University study of Americans' food habits.
 For others, it's gooey favorites like mac 'n' cheese.
 "The truth is, most of us can't imagine life without chocolate, ice cream, pasta, bread, and potatoes," says Barbara Rolls, the Guthrie Chair of Nutrition at Penn State University and author of The Volumetrics Eating Plan (Harper, 2007), a weight-loss program that focuses on satisfying hunger with filling, nutritious foods.
 Rather than eliminating certain items from your diet, Rolls's research suggests you identify the foods you can't give up and find imaginative ways to raise their nutritional content and lower their caloric density.

 The first step is to replace empty carbs with complex ones, refined sugars with natural sugars, and bad fats with good fats.
 "Having quality ingredients and condiments in the house is 90 percent of the challenge," Katzen says.
-These tips can help you create healthier comfort foods:
+Pick a cherished dish that isn't doing you any nutritional favors and turn it into a fresh, wholesome treat that loves you back.
+These tips can help you do just that: